it-all/slimAdmin/README.md

 * postgres=# create role myrolename with login; (creating the role with the same name as the database name allows easy psql access)
 * postgres=# alter role myrolename with encrypted password 'mypassword';
 * postgres=# create database mydbname with owner myrolename;

-<a id="restoreDb">Import pg_schema.sql and pg_data.sql (from project root dir)</a>
-* pg_restore -U myrolename -O -c --if-exists -n public -d mydbname storage/dumps/pg_schema_initial.dump
-* pg_restore -U myrolename -O -n public -d mydbname storage/dumps/pg_data_initial.dump

 CODE DOCUMENTATION
 Entities
 Entities are like business objects at the core of the system.
 The current entities are Administrators, Roles, Permissions, and Events.
-Domain business object, i.e. Orders in an ecommerce system, will go in the domain directory of <a href="https://github.com/it-all/slim-postgres-skeleton">Slim-Postgres-Skeleton</a>.
+Domain business object, i.e. Orders in an ecommerce system, will go in the domain directory.

 Database Mappers
 Mappers are where all PostgreSQL database queries should occur.
 In fact, where all database function calls (pg_*) should occur.
 There are two types of mappers: table mappers and entity mappers.